 - In a small bowl, whisk cream and cornstarch until fully combined and cornstarch is fully dissolved.
 Add the mixture to the pan.
 Stir to combine.

-- Still over medium heat, bring the mixture to a boil and let it simmer for about 2 minutes.
+- Stir over medium heat, bring the mixture to a boil, and let it simmer for about 2 minutes.

 - Stir in sour cream and cream cheese until fully combined.
 If the sauce is too thick you can add more milk or some chicken broth.
 Taste and adjust for salt and pepper.